Close Alert Banner

 Do users get notified if their ride time is adjusted?

-Yes, notifications are provided through the app, website, or phone.
+Yes, notifications are provided through the same way the ride was booked.

 If the service is booked at the time I want, what message is delivered?